Skip to main content

 Problem: No granularity.
 Can't distinguish product shock from systemic crisis.
 Same alarm for everything.

-Feb 5: Turning State - regime shifting
+Feb 5: SHIFTING - regime shifting

-Feb 8: Volatility Spike - vol expansion confirmed
+Feb 8: SHOCK - vol expansion confirmed

-Feb 23: Calm - conditions normalized
+Feb 23: STABLE - conditions normalized

 Advantage: Each state has specific meaning, historical precision, and appropriate response protocol.